jpype-project/jpype/doc/userguide.rst

 JChar
   A character is the textual primitive that corresponds to exactly one character in a string.
 Or at least that was the concept at the time.
 Java characters can only represent 16 bits.
-But there are currenly 143,924 defined characters in unicode.
-Thus, there are certain characters that can only be represented as two unicode characters.
+But there are currently 143,924 defined characters in Unicode.
+Thus, there are certain characters that can only be represented as two Unicode characters.
 The textual primitives are not intended to perform numerical functions, but are instead encoded.
   As per the old joke, what does `1` plus `1` equal?
 Which of course the correct answer is `b`.
 As such characters should not be treated as just